itssahillwhat/Disaster-Relief-Insight/Disaster-Relief-Insights/Readme.md

 * Additionally, a machine learning pipeline is devised to categorize these messages, directing them to the appropriate disaster relief agencies based on their content and context.

 * Furthermore, the project encompasses the development of a user-friendly web application, equipped with insightful visualizations.
-This application aids emergency personnel in efficiently classifying new messages across a spectrum of 36 categories.
+This application aids emergency personnel in efficiently classifying new messages across a spectrum of 36 categories..

 * The deployment of machine learning techniques is pivotal in assisting diverse organizations in discerning the relevance of incoming messages and prioritizing them accordingly.